 Track 4: Stop-Motion Animation

 Study at the world-renowned UCLA Animation Workshop this summer!
 This program is a two-week hands-on production workshop that immerses students in the techniques and practices of stop-motion animation.
+Students will participate in exercises designed to teach principles of motion and timing.
+Using a range of materials, students will build their own stop-motion animation puppets and film performances in split-second increments.

 This program carries 3 quarter units of UC credit.
 Students in this track are enrolled in the following class: